If you are facing financial problems, you need to reach out and get debt advice. Do NOT pay for debt advice, as you can access this for free.

 Samaritans

 With the Samaritans there is someone there to talk to 24 hours a day, 7 days a week.
-If you want to talk to someone then pick up the phone or even send an email.
+If you want to speak to someone, then pick up the phone or even send an email.

 Phone: